MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-asa-ch4.md

 ![mrlearning-asa](images/mrlearning-asa/tutorial4-section2-step1-1.png)

-When you click the **Clone** button, a new Clone Profile window will appear, click on the Clone button again to clone the DefaultMixedRealityToolkitProfile.
+When you click the **Clone** button, a new clone Profile window will appear, click on the **Clone** button again to clone the **DefaultMixedRealityToolkitProfile**.

 ![mrlearning-asa](images/mrlearning-asa/tutorial4-section2-step1-2.png)

-Similarly, clone the camera profile in the Inspector window and rename the profile to “UnityARConfigurationProfile” and click on the **Clone** button.
-In the Inspector window, locate the MixedReality, select the Camera tab Expand the camera setting providers in the inspector window and click on **+Add Camera Setting Provider** > expand **New data provider 1**> select Type **None** >select **Microsoft .MixedReality.Toolkit.Experimental.UnityAR** > Select **UnityARCameraSettings**.
+Similarly, clone the camera profile in the Inspector window, rename the profile to **UnityARConfigurationProfile**, and click on the **Clone** button.
+In the Inspector window, locate the MixedReality, select the **Camera** tab.
+Expand the camera setting providers in the inspector window and click on **+ Add Camera Setting Provider** > expand **New data provider 1** > select type **None** > select **Microsoft.MixedReality.Toolkit.Experimental.UnityAR** > select **UnityARCameraSettings**.

 ![mrlearning-asa](images/mrlearning-asa/tutorial4-section2-step1-3.png)

-With the MixedRealityToolKit object selected in the Hierarchy window, in the Inspector window, attach supporting scripts by clicking on the **Add component** button and type in AR reference Point manager and select the script.
+With the MixedRealityToolKit object selected in the Hierarchy window, In the Inspector window, attach supporting scripts by clicking on the **Add component** button and type in AR reference Point manager and select the script.

-Adding the  "AR Reference Point Manager" script will automatically add "AR session origin" along with it in the Inspector window.
+Adding the  **AR Reference Point Manager** script will automatically add **AR session origin** to the Inspector window.
 After adding the supporting scripts, the Inspector window should look like this.

 ![mrlearning-asa](images/mrlearning-asa/tutorial4-section2-step1-4.png)

-## Build application to Android device
+## Build an application to an Android device

-To build this application to your Android device, click on **File** at the top of the window and select **Build Settings.** A new window will appear on the screen, select **Android,** and click on the **Switch Platform**.
+To build this application to your Android device, click on **File** at the top of the window and select **Build Settings.** A new window will appear on the screen, select **Android**, and click on the **Switch Platform**.
 It will take a few minutes to switch platform.
 After switching to the Android platform, click on **Add Open Scenes** and make sure your current scene is the only selected scene in the **Scenes In Build** list.

 ![mrlearning-asa](images/mrlearning-asa/tutorial4-section3-step1-1.png)